We Analyzed the Future Direction of Redwood Trust Inc. (RWT), Here is What We Found

 RWT’s Market Performance

-RWT stocks went up by 0.68% for the week, with a monthly drop of -0.79% and a quarterly performance of 10.93%, while its annual performance rate touched -48.57%.
-The volatility ratio for the week stands at 2.37% while the volatility levels for the past 30 days are set at 2.81% for Redwood Trust Inc..
-The simple moving average for the period of the last 20 days is 1.17% for RWT stocks with a simple moving average of 27.25% for the last 200 days.
+RWT stocks went down by -1.14% for the week, with a monthly drop of -3.46% and a quarterly performance of 9.63%, while its annual performance rate touched -49.91%.
+The volatility ratio for the week stands at 2.41% while the volatility levels for the past 30 days are set at 2.85% for Redwood Trust Inc..
+The simple moving average for the period of the last 20 days is -0.81% for RWT stocks with a simple moving average of 24.32% for the last 200 days.

 Analysts’ Opinion of RWT